Mercedes-Benz 190E Buyer’s Guide: 12 Things to Inspect Before You Pay (2026)

-From the 1982 Stuttgart launch to the final 1993 example off the Bremen line — the milestones that made the W201 a legend.
+From the 1982 Stuttgart launch to the final 1993 example off the Bremen line — every milestone.

 Mercedes-Benz launches the W201 — the smallest Benz in decades.
 Bruno Sacco's team draws a 4.42-metre saloon that looks like a scaled-down S-Class.
 The press calls it the "Baby Benz."